MohamedMarawany/BookBazaar-Library-Management-and-Review-System/README.md

 ## Final Notes and Tips for Learners:

+- Work incrementally.
-• Work incrementally.
-Complete one task at a time before moving on.
+- Complete one task at a time before moving on.
-• Keep thorough notes on what you do for each task, as these will help you when writing your documentation.
+- Keep thorough notes on what you do for each task, as these will help you when writing your documentation.
-•Troubleshoot issues by checking logs, reading error messages, and verifying your database connections.
+- Troubleshoot issues by checking logs, reading error messages, and verifying your database connections.
+- Test frequently.
-• Test frequently.
-Make use of Postman, and consider adding print statements or logging in your code to confirm that each part works as expected.
+- Make use of Postman, and consider adding print statements or logging in your code to confirm that each part works as expected.
 • By the end of this project, you should have a working library management system with integrated relational and non-relational databases, hosted APIs, and extensive documentation—equipping you with valuable full-stack development experience.

 ## Deliverable :